Key Science Concepts

 - Can you make your shadow stand on the head of your partner’s shadow?

-- Photograph the children’s shadow creations.
-You can look at them together during Closing Circle.
+- Photograph the children’s shadow creations and look at them together at a later time.

 Reflect and Share